Traverse City, Michigan: 21st century

 On November 3, 2015, Traverse City elected Jim Carruthers, its first openly gay mayor.
 After serving as mayor of Traverse City for six years, in June 2021 Jim Carruthers announced he would not run for his fourth mayoral term.

 May 18, 2020, served as the city's 125th anniversary of Traverse City's incorporation as a city in 1895, and was known as the "quarantine quasquicentennial".

 In April 2021, a group composed mostly of White students from two Traverse City high schools held an online mock slave auction via social media app in a private group chat titled "Slave Trade", wherein they traded their Black student peers for monetary amounts while using derogatory language.
 After the local community was made aware of this event, a coalition of community members and Traverse City Area Public School (TCAPS) Board of Education officials drafted in response a resolution which denounced the behavior.
-The draft of the resolution itself led to community backlash initiated largely by White conservative parents and community members who regarded the planned resolution to be "...interlaced with critical race theory".
+The draft of the resolution itself led to community backlash initiated largely by conservative parents and community members who regarded the planned resolution to be "...interlaced with critical race theory".
 In the aftermath of the backlash, the resolution was edited by TCAPS school board officials.
 No date for consideration of the revised resolution has been set.

 On July 26, 2025, a mass stabbing attack was committed at a Walmart store just south of Traverse City in Garfield Township, leaving eleven injured.